 You don’t need a specialty machine to grind coffee beans at home.
 The biggest mistake people make is grinding their beans too finely—it might look nice, but it results in a gritty cup of coffee.

 You want your ground coffee to resemble coarse-grain sand, not talcum powder.
-The best grinders are burr grinders because they offer you more control over how fine or course you choose to go.
+The best grinders are burr grinders because they offer more control over how fine or coarse you choose.

 Burr grinders have two sharp blades that move back and forth against each other, pulverizing your beans into whatever size you desire (the lower blade spins clockwise, and the upper blade spins counterclockwise).

 Our favorite is Baratza Encore because it’s small enough to throw in a kitchen drawer but still does a fantastic job.